 Unfortunately, as the book states, the law never went to the families of those who had been murdered and told them what they had done.
 I believe there was a legal reason they decided not to share with the families.
 Had they done so, that probably would have been grounds for an appeal by Swinney.
 So the story grew up that the killer had never been caught.(2)

 During the time of the hysteria while the Phantom Killer still operated, Life magazine had a two-page article explaining the terrors in Texarkana.(3)

 What could the reporter and photographer show, really?
 These pictures must have been frustrating for an editor.
 They seem somewhat placid considering the terror the town was reported to be in.
 From the June 10, 1946 issue.

 I watched The Town That Dreaded Sundown on YouTube.
-I don’t know if it will be taken down due to copyright claims, but here is the link to the movie in case it is still up (no guarantees, though):
+It was later taken down due to copyright claims, but is worth looking for if you are among the curious.

 (1) Oates played his brother in Sam Peckinpah’s The Wild Bunch (1969).
 No need to feel sorry for Johnson, doing low-budget films at this stage of his career.
 He put on no airs nor asked for extra money because of his Academy Award.
 He did well for himself.
 He was a horse breeder during his whole acting career, and as Wikipedia puts it, “. . . shrewd real estate investments made Johnson worth an estimated 100 million dollars by his latter years.”